SumoLogic/sumologic-documentation/docs/search/search-query-language/operators.md

 ---
 ## predict

 <details><summary><small>Uses a series of time-stamped numerical values to predict future values.
-The `predict` operator can be useful in the following cases:
+The <code>predict</code> operator can be useful in the following cases:
 <ul><li>As an early warning system, alerting you when a threshold is about to be reached.</li>
 <li>For resource and capacity planning, helpful for determining seasonal impacts, like a Cyber Monday rush on an ecommerce site.</li>
 <li>Improved risk calculation.</li></ul></small></summary>